Chart Color Schemes

 The educational profile of Calwell exceeds national averages, with above-average qualification levels and academic performance metrics

 The area's university qualification rate is 29.1%, significantly lower than the SA4 region average of 46.8%.
 Bachelor degrees are most common at 19.2%, followed by postgraduate qualifications (6.2%) and graduate diplomas (3.7%).
-Vocational credentials are prevalent, with 36.0% of residents aged 15+ holding such qualifications - advanced diplomas at 12.9% and certificates at 23.1%.
-Educational participation is high, with 28.7% of residents currently enrolled in formal education.
+Vocational credentials are prevalent, with 36.0% of residents aged 15+ holding them - advanced diplomas at 12.9% and certificates at 23.1%.
+Educational participation is high, with 28.7% currently enrolled in formal education: 10.2% in primary, 7.7% in secondary, and 4.2% in tertiary education.

-This includes 10.2% in primary education, 7.7% in secondary education, and 4.2% pursuing tertiary education.
-Calwell's 3 schools have a combined enrollment of 1,060 students as of the latest data.
-The area has typical Australian school conditions (ICSEA: 1013) with balanced educational opportunities.
-There are 2 primary and 1 secondary school serving distinct age groups.
-School capacity exceeds residential needs, with 19.1 places per 100 residents compared to the regional average of 14.9, indicating it serves as an educational center for the broader region.
+Calwell's three schools have a combined enrollment of 1,060 students, serving typical Australian school conditions (ICSEA: 1013) with balanced educational opportunities.
+Education provision is balanced, with two primary and one secondary school serving distinct age groups.
+School capacity exceeds residential needs at 19.1 places per 100 residents compared to the regional average of 14.9, indicating the area serves as an educational center for the broader region.

 Frequently Asked Questions - Education